 The historical pressures that created and shaped the ninja and ninjutsu produced a remarkable breed of men and women.
 A ninja was born into a subculture where secrecy was a way of life, and whose outlook was supremely practical.
-This not only meant that they acquired a formidable array of specialised techniques and devices, but also that they became adept at achieving their ends through ingenious uses (or abuses) of items in general use, and the manipulation of their opponents.
+This not only meant that they acquired a formidable array of specialised techniques and devices, but also that they became adept at achieving their ends through ingenious uses (or abuses) of items in who made frequent use of them in their general use, and the manipulation of their opponents.